apache/dubbo-go-pixiu/docs/user/config.md

             address: 127.0.0.1
             port: 1314
 ```
-The more detail will be found in pkg/model/bootstrap.go
+More detail will be found in `pkg/model/bootstrap.go`

 ### static_resources

-the static_resources are used to specify unchanged config, meanwhile the dynamic_resources are used for dynamic config. supporting dynamic_resource is still in develop.
+The `static_resources` are used to specify unchanged config, meanwhile the `dynamic_resources` are used for dynamic config.
+The `dynamic_resource` feature is still in developing now.

-There are four import abstraction in static_resources:
+There are four import abstraction in `static_resources`:
 - listener
 - filter
 - route